dbgomez94/dbgomez94.github.io/index.md

 ---
 layout: home
-title: Hi, I'm David!
+title: David Benjamin Gomez
-subtitle: Computer Science Master's Student at Georgia Tech
+subtitle: Master's of Science in Computer Science with Specializaiton in Machine Learning
 ---

 ## Overview